About Your Vulvar Surgery

-This guide will help you get ready for your vulvar surgery at Memorial Sloan Kettering (MSK).
-It will also help you understand what to expect during your recovery.
+This guide will help you get ready for your vulvar surgery at MSK.
+It will also help you know what to expect as you recover.

 About your vulva